 Somewhat like abstract art painting itself, abstract photography can be very hit or miss.
 And being mostly miss means it’s never a sure thing.
 There have been quite a few images that never worked out, but the ones that have can be very satisfying!

 This abstract gallery collection was created with subjects like agate rocks, liquids, and decorative glass such as fancy paperweights.
 Most often used were microlenses and some trick lighting setups used to coax out some depth when needed.
 Other times, a regular lens was used outdoors as with the colorful theater neon in the black of night.

-Abstract photography has been a very fun challenge to attempt something out of the usual approaches.
+Abstract photos have been a very fun challenge to make art from something different, unusual, and beautiful.
 Random chance can easily play into some of the work, particularly with liquids for instance.
-But chance is the beautiful fulcrum when creating abstracts.
-I enjoy the immediacy of being at the edge moment of making something unusual and different mostly out of nothing…or not.
+But chance is really the beautiful fulcrum when creating abstract art.
+I enjoy the creation while being at the edge moment of making something unique mostly out of nothing…or not.
 If not, then I’ve just kept going!

-All the abstract images are available on paper, canvas, or stunning metal with the usual free shipping.
+All the abstract photos are available on paper, canvas, or stunning metal with the usual free shipping.